Vala (programming language): Memory management

 For memory management, the GType or GObject system provides reference counting.
 In C, a programmer must manually manage adding and removing references, but in Vala, managing such reference counts is automated if a programmer uses the language's built-in reference types rather than plain pointers.
 The only detail one needs to worry about is to avoid generating reference cycles, because in that case this memory management system will not work correctly.

 Vala also allows manual memory management with pointers as an option.

 Bindings

 Vala is intended to provide runtime access to existing C libraries, especially GObject-based libraries, without the need for runtime bindings.

 To use a library with Vala, all that is needed is an API file (.vapi) containing the class and method declarations in Vala syntax.

 However, C++ libraries are not supported.
 At present, vapi files for a large part of the GNU project and GNOME platform are included with each release of Vala, including GTK.
-There is also a library called Gee, written in Vala, that provides GObject-based interfaces and classes for commonly used data structures.
+There is also a library named Gee, written in Vala, that provides GObject-based interfaces and classes for commonly used data structures.

 It should also be easily possible to write a bindings generator for access to Vala libraries from applications written in other languages, e.g., C#, as the Vala parser is written as a library, so that all compile-time information is available when generating a binding.